Duchess of Kent has died, Buckingham Palace announces

 Katharine, 92, was known for consoling losing Wimbledon finalists, notably a tearful Jana Novotna in 1993, and presented trophies at the championships for many years.

-She preferred to be known as Mrs Kent, instead of the Duchess of Kent, and dropped her HRH style, retreating from royal life to spend more than a decade teaching music in a state primary school in Hull.
+She preferred to be known as Mrs Kent and dropped her HRH style, retreating from royal life to spend more than a decade teaching music in a state primary school in Hull.

 Buckingham Palace said in a statement that the duchess died peacefully on Thursday evening at her Kensington Palace home surrounded by her family.